What is Palmer College of Chiropractic?

-The Davenport Campus is a unique blend of heritage and innovation, where chiropractic history meets state-of-the-art educational facilities like the Palmer Academic Health Center, opened in 2007.
-The West Campus in San Jose, Calif., is a smaller campus where students are exposed to many different chiropractic philosophies and approaches and encouraged to choose the one that best fits their individual outlook.
-At the Florida Campus in Port Orange, Fla., students participate in an innovative curriculum delivery that meshes small group active learning sessions, laboratory and clinical experiences with lectures designed to synthesize learning objectives.
+Palmer College of Chiropractic’s main campus in Davenport, Iowa is a unique blend of heritage and innovation, where chiropractic history meets state-of-the-art educational facilities like the Palmer Academic Health Center, opened in 2007.
+Palmer College of Chiropractic West, in San Jose, Calif. is a smaller campus where students are exposed to many different chiropractic philosophies and approaches and encouraged to choose the one that best fits their individual outlook.
+At Palmer College of Chiropractic Florida, in Port Orange, Fla. students participate in an innovative curriculum delivery that meshes small group active learning sessions, laboratory and clinical experiences with lectures designed to synthesize learning objectives.

 What is Palmer’s student body like?